OJarvey/guess-or-hang-pp3/README.md

    - Solution: Logic was added to check whether the word was already fully guessed before allowing a hint to be used.
 If the word was complete, the hint option was disabled, and no attempts were deducted.

+***Unfixed Bugs***

+At present, there are no known bugs in the application.
+It has undergone rigorous testing to ensure a smooth user experience.

 ### CREDITS

 - [ASCII ART] (<https://www.asciiart.eu/text-to-ascii-art>) - This tool was utilized to map out and conceptualize the overall structure of the game.